Women around the world continue to challenge misogynist and sexist discourses and policies

 Women suffer violence due to the very fact of being women.
 It exists in every country.
 In Spain, from 1 January 2003 to 2 March 2020, 1,046 women were killed by their partners or former partners.
 After years of political consensus to take specific measures against a scourge that increasingly affects younger women, some political parties are attempting to conceal this type of violence within the broader concept of domestic violence that camouflages and denies the existence of the structural inequality that is at the root of violence against women.
 This is despite the international consensus on the existence of specific violence based upon discrimination against women (1979 United Nations Convention on the Elimination of All Forms of Discrimination against Women, ratified by 189 countries).

-In Mexico, where 10 women are killed every day, women have taken to the streets to protest against this violence, which is not considered from a gender perspective by the Attorney General’s office, and in view of the images coming to light of brutally murdered women.
-Ninety percent of the cases of femicide go unpunished in Mexico.
+In Mexico, where women have taken to the streets to protest against this violence, which is not considered from a gender perspective by the Attorney General’s office, and in view of the images coming to light of brutally murdered women. cases of femicide go unpunished in Mexico.

 Veto on equal education